 - Use faster networks (Tron, etc.)

-Lesson: Verify payments in M-Pesa app, not SMS.
+Lesson: Check payment in the M-Pesa app, not in an SMS.

-> "Bank closed my account after repeated deposits from P2P trading."
+"The bank closed my account after I made regular deposits from P2P trading."

-Lesson: Use M-Pesa for P2P, not bank accounts.
+Lesson: Use M-Pesa for P2P trading, not bank accounts.

 | Volatility | High | None |